 Before visiting the Cotswolds, I spent quite a lot of time researching the best villages to visit.
 I even felt overwhelmed at times since there are many charming and picturesque villages to choose from, each with its own unique character and attractions.

-Now that I’ve had the chance to explore the region for myself, I wanted to share my honest opinion on the top must-visit villages in The Cotswolds region that you shouldn’t miss visiting.
+Now that I’ve had the chance to explore the region for myself, I wanted to share my honest opinion on the prettiest villages in The Cotswolds region that you shouldn’t miss visiting.

 I will note that I ordered them based on my personal preference, but as everyone’s different, you might end up loving a village more than me so take the ‘ranking’ as only a mere guidance.

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.